How to Install UFW on Ubuntu 24.04/22.04/20.04

 These commands will deny all incoming connections and allow all outgoing connections by default.

-Allow SSH Remote Connections on Ubuntu (Situational)
+Allow SSH Remote Connections (Situational)

 To allow SSH connections, execute the following command: